1. GENERAL PROVISIONS

 2. APPLICATION AND LOCAL REGISTRATION

 2.1.1.
-Participants can apply at the link www.darktiming.hu/harddograce/en.
+Participants can apply at the link nevezes.harddograce.hu

 2.1.3.
 Application is successful when every required data field is filled in.
 Data provided by the Racer are used in order to successfully execute the Race, to identify the racers and dogs and to provide necessary information.
 The Racer has to give their consent for the aforementioned use of their data to apply.

 There is opportunity for gifting applications by purchasing a gift coupon.
-The conditions for this are laid out in the GTC and the table Gift coupon prices on the home page (www.harddograce.com/gift-coupon)
+The conditions for this are laid out in the GTC and the table Gift coupon prices on the home page (harddograce.com/application/gift-coupon/)

 2.2.1.
 The Racer has to register at least an hour before their own event in front of the Race Committee.
 The Race Committee will examine the data provided during application by checking the Racer’s identification documents that includes their picture.

 2.2.2.
-Members of uniformed organisations (police, army, disaster prevention, fire departments, voluntary fire brigades, anti-terrorist organisations, law enforcement, tax and customs offices, ambulance, civilian police, rescue dog teams, special rescue organisations), students (in possession of student ID which is valid at the time of the race) and racers participating with adopted dogs (contract adoption is necessary to be eligible for the discount; if not available, contact the organiser at email@example.com before finalising the application) receive a 10% discount from the application fee.
+Members of uniformed organisations (police, army, disaster prevention, fire departments, voluntary fire brigades, anti-terrorist organisations, law enforcement, tax and customs offices, ambulance, civilian police, rescue dog teams, special rescue organisations), students (in possession of student ID which is valid at the time of the race) and racers participating with adopted dogs (contract adoption is necessary to be eligible for the discount; if not available, contact the organiser at firstname.lastname@example.org before finalising the application) receive a 10% discount from the application fee.
 Racers need to tick the relevant boxes pertinent to discounts when they provide their data; discounts are NOT applicable later.
 Racers need to present their valid license, membership ID or student’s ID at registration.
 Racers competing with adopted dogs need to provide their adoption contract or the certificate provided by the organiser upon e-mail contact and verification of the dog’s adopted status.
 If members of the aforementioned organisations, students, participants with adopted dogs take part in a team of 6, they receive a total 15% from the full application fee.
-If they participate in a team of 12, the discount is 20%.
-The discount is only available during team application, if all members of the team are eligible for it.
+The discount is only available during team application, if all members of the team are eligible for the same type of discount (e.g. everyone is a member of a uniformed organisation).

 3. GENERAL RULES OF THE RACE